Could you be accused of a crime, convicted and kicked off your cruise without any supporting evidence?

 Chan wants to clear her husband’s name and get a refund from Holland America.

 I promise this story will make you angry.
 It’s yet another troubling case of a company leveling a wild accusation at a customer and refusing to provide even a shred of evidence to support it.
 And it’s the consumer who pays the price — financially and emotionally.

 Editor’s note: I first reported this couple’s cruise fiasco in July 2018, and it was subsequently covered by many media outlets.
-This article has been updated to include five things that will get you kicked off your cruise in 2023 as it moves to its new archive home here at Consumer Rescue.
+This article has been updated to include five things that will get you kicked off your cruise today as it moves to its new archive home here at Consumer Rescue.

 Kicked off your cruise?
 With Holland America, it can happen

 With much anticipation, Chan and her husband booked a 24-day cruise on Holland America’s Zuiderdam.
 But on day five, things went terribly wrong.

 “We did not expect our highly anticipated vacation to end as a nightmare in complete humiliation,” Chan explained.
 “We were kicked off the cruise by the Holland America captain in Helsinki.”